lino-levan/fresh_s3_upload/README.md

-# Fresh AWS Upload Demo
+# Fresh S3 Upload Demo

 A quick demo to show file uploads with Fresh.
 Make sure to set the environment variables and rename `.example.env` to `.env`.
 Other than that, it should work